aadowst/java-stack-coding-dojo/SpringProjects/QRD_Spring_Projects_rewritten.md

 add all member variables with appropriate annotations (add custom error messages).
 Don't forget createdAt and updatedAt Add a zero-argument constructor
-Add a constructor that passes in the variables that aren't automatic (i.e. not id, createdA, updatedAt) Add getters and setters (right click > Source> Generate...)
+Add a constructor that passes in the variables that aren't automatic (i.e. not id, createdA, updatedAt) if setting up a relationship, use the appropriate annotations Add getters and setters (right click > Source> Generate...)
 Add PrePersist and PreUpdate
 ```JAVA